 When it comes to shredding, strip-cut shredders are not acceptable anymore.

-Cross-cut, diamond-cut or micro-cut is the only way to go.
+Cross-cut, diamond-cut, or micro-cut is the only way to go.

-Strip-cup shredders only make it slightly more difficult for identity thieves to gain your info…it’s like putting a puzzle together with the large pieces.
+Strip-cup shredders only make it slightly more difficult for identity thieves to gain your info…it’s like putting a puzzle together with large pieces.

 If you don’t want to purchase one outright, you can check with your closest office supply store which should offer shredding services for a small fee.